Oecusse: Administrative posts

 The administrative posts are divided into 18 sucos (villages) in total.

 Demographics

 Population

-According to the 2015 Census, Oecusse has a population of 68,913 people, divided into 14,345 households.
+According to the 2015 Census, Oecusse had a population of 68,913 people, divided into 14,345 households.
+The Census of 15 October 2022 gave a total of 80,176.

 The Atoni Pah Meto (typically just referred to as the Meto) are the dominant ethnic group, and Meto is the only indigenous language spoken.
 The Meto people also dominate the population of Indonesian West Timor.

 Languages

 The native language of most residents is Uab Meto (Meto), often referred to by outsiders as Baikeno.
 Portuguese is used in education and government, although despite its status as an official language there are few fluent speakers.

-Although Indonesian was used as a lingua franca until 1999, since then it has been almost completely replaced in this role by Tetum which is the primary language of government, education and public life and is spoken and understood in all but very remote areas of the SAR.
+Although Indonesian was used as a lingua franca until 1999, since then it has been almost completely replaced in this role by Tetum which is the primary language of government, education and public life in Timor-Leste and is spoken and understood in all but very remote areas of the SAR.